BasedLinux/bsd/src/bsd/flake.md

 # Flake format

-As an example, here is a simple `flake.bsd` that depends on the Bsdpkgs flake and provides a single package (i.e. an [installable](./bsd.md#installables) derivation):
+As an example, here is a simple `flake.nix` that depends on the Bsdpkgs flake and provides a single package (i.e. an [installable](./bsd.md#installables) derivation):